Chair yoga sessions

 The classes will include approximately 40 minutes of yoga including some guided meditation at the end of each class.
 You don’t need to have attended from the very first class, as you can attend your first class at any time.
 Each class is structured in a way that allows each movement to be adapted to suit your level of mobility.

 Please see below the timings for the classes and a description of the two levels of classes available;

 - Level one (11:15am – 12pm) will focus on exercises from a seated position.
 This class would benefit someone with core weakness and limited upper limb movement

 - Level two (12:15pm – 1pm) will focus on exercise in both a seated position and in standing, using the chair for stability.
 This class is for those who can transfer and stand independently

 Please bring with you water, a tea towel and use a firm chair to do the exercise from (e.g. dining chair without arms).

 If you would like to take part in the session, please click on the Eventbrite calendar below to register via the Eventbrite website.
 Each session has a suggested donation of £5, but you can donate anywhere from £1 to take part.

 If you would like to know more about the session or need help registering, please email email@example.com.

 Please see below for more information about our chair yoga classes and our instructor Tracy Harris.

-Please read our Health Screening Questionnaire before taking part in the exercise session.
+Please read our health screening questionnaire before taking part in the exercise sessions.